Russian plane shot down in Syria

 (CNN)A Russian warplane was shot down Saturday in Syria, according to Russian state-run news agencies.

-The Russian Ministry of Defense confirmed one of its Su-25 warplanes was downed in Syria's Idlib province, state media outlet RIA Novosti reported.
+The Russian Ministry of Defense confirmed one of its Su-25 warplanes was downed in Idlib province in northwest Syria, state media outlet RIA Novosti reported.

 Militants shot down the plane in an area controlled by al-Nusra Front fighters, according to the RIA Novosti report.
 Russia and Turkey, which is responsible for a de-escalation zone in Idlib, were taking measures to return the pilot's body, the defense ministry said.

+The ministry said more than 30 militants in the area were killed in a retaliatory strike, according to RIA Novosti, citing "radio intercepts."

-The ministry said the pilot was able to eject from the aircraft before it crashed, according to state-run news agency TASS, but died while fighting al-Nusra fighters.
+The defense ministry said the pilot was able to eject from the aircraft before it crashed, according to state-run news agency TASS, but died while fighting al-Nusra fighters.

 TASS reported that "according to preliminary information, the plane was shot down from a portable anti-aircraft missile system."